Cap-go/capacitor-social-login/README.md

 We plan in the future to keep adding others social login and make this plugin the all in one solution.

+This plugin is the only one who implement all 3 majors social login on WEB, IOS and Android

 ## Install

 ```bash